 Section 5.
 Meetings of the departmental Professoriate may be called by the chair or by any two members of the departmental Professoriate.

 In September 1975 an academic staff structure was established at Stanford consisting of the ranks of Senior Lecturer, Lecturer, Senior Research Associate and Research Associate.
 The establishment of this structure was the result of recommendations of the Senate of the Academic Council in response to the Report of the Committee on the Professoriate at Stanford.
 Members of the academic staff at Stanford University now is composed of the following three groups:

 Visiting Research Associate

 Research Associate/Clinician Educator

-Instruction is also performed by Other Teaching Staff.
-Individuals with Other Teaching appointments hold staff or volunteer positions with the University.
+Instruction is also performed by staff or volunteers with Other teaching titles.
 There are significant variations in the circumstances under which individuals qualify for and secure appointments to these positions.
-Other Teaching Staff positions are limited to the following:
+Outside of the School of Medicine, other teaching positions are limited to the following: